ℹ️ Cloudflare One in China - China Express partnering with CMI and CBC

 While having the controls, while having the ability to implement a region-aware, device-aware, identity-aware security policy so that we can stay compliant and meet regulatory requirements as well.

-So that's, that's really exciting to be able to take Cloudflare one, extend it to, to China.
+So that's really exciting to be able to take Cloudflare one and extend it to China.

 We have done tons of POC and testing.

-They will, they will arrange any necessary information you'll need.
+They will arrange any necessary information you need.